-The odd name of this dog may initially confuse you, but the affectionate and loyal personality of this dog will win you over for sure.
-And if that doesn’t do it, the Peruvian Inca Orchid (PIO), also known as the Peruvian Hairless Dogs, are hairless!
+The odd name of this dog may initially confuse you, but the dog’s affectionate and loyal personality will surely win you over.
+And if that doesn’t happen, the Peruvian Inca Orchid (PIO), also known as the Peruvian Hairless Dogs, are hairless!

 So, without further ado, let’s dive right in!